sentry-cybersecurity/crinject/README.md

 Some APIs may:
 - Silently strip role fields
 - Default to 'user' regardless of input
-- Use different parameter names (e.g., 'speaker', 'author')
+- Use different and custom parameter names (e.g., 'speaker', 'author')

 ## License and Legal